 Civitella del Tronto

 Travel to the site of the largest Italian military fortress and experience the wildly breathtaking panoramic views that peer over three majestic mountain ranges, a charming village, and the vast blue reachings of the Adriatic Sea.
-Explore the architecture and venture down the hillside and stroll through the streets and winding alleyways of the small village that it oversees.
+Explore the architecture and venture down the hillside and stroll through the streets and winding alleyways of the beautiful village that it oversees.

 Fara San Martino

 Discover pasta in Italy’s kingdom of pasta, Fara San Martino!
 Look no further for extraordinary pasta and Italian cuisine.
 This producer of the highest quality pasta brands prides itself on its distinctive flavors and ancient pasta-making techniques.
 Gaze at the wide, beautiful valley of the Verde River, whose waters combine with other special ingredients to make the world-famous pasta.
+Enjoy your dinner with wine from the region.

 Explore the village’s stunning Canyon of St. Spirito.
 Once inside, stretch your arms out and touch two distinct mountains as you hike to the 13th-century Monastery of St. Martino in Valle along beautiful terrain.